 Answering frequently asked questions on Anderson University's efforts to protect the health of our campus community

-Note: Guidelines continue to be developed, and this page will be regularly updated.
-Further, because of the uncertain nature of the COVID-19 pandemic, policies are subject to change.
+Anderson University remains committed to protecting the health, safety and well-being of our students, faculty, staff and the greater community.
+Because of the uncertain nature of the COVID-19 pandemic, policies are subject to change.
 Please continue to check this site regularly.

 Safeguards for Health & Well-Being